-In honor of Father’s Day, TDS Telecom is sharing the finest fatherly humor from its associate forum known as Dad Jokes.
+In honor of Father’s Day, TDS is sharing some fine fatherly humor from its associate forum known as Dad Jokes.

 For those unfamiliar with so-called dad jokes, they are riddles or statements that involve a silly quip or a deliberate misinterpretation of language sure to make a person roll their eyes or groan out loud when they hear it.
 The joke is usually short, typically a pun, and generally inoffensive.